End-to-end One-shot Human Parsing: Method

 In OS3, most SOTA methods seek to employ a set of trainable parameters to model the correlation and refine the query features with, \eg, pixel-level support distance attentions~\cite{zhang2018sg, gairola2020simpropnet}, pixel-level graph attentions~\cite{zhang2019pyramid, cao2020few}, appending pooled class prototypes~\cite{zhang2019canet}, and fusing prior masks produced by pre-trained high-level features~\cite{tian2020prior}.
 In a nutshell, the extra parameters are employed to learn the query-support correlations and bring pixels of the same class closer in the feature space.
 However, the novel classes are annotated as the ``background'' class in the OSHP task.
 Therefore, the extra parameters learn to push the novel class representations to be non-separable from the background representation and tend to overfit the base classes.
 In contrast to the mentioned methods, PANet~\cite{wang2019panet} comes up with a non-parametric structure that directly assigns the query pixels with the labels of the nearest support class prototype.
 Nevertheless, the simple non-parametric design cannot learn representative feature representations and discriminate the human classes.

 In this paper, we show that integrating the two categories of approaches can obtain strong discriminative capability on the human classes and avoid encouraging the testing bias issue.
 Specifically, we propose to employ a DML scheme that includes a heavy AGM module (Section~\ref{subsec:agm}), a lightweight NPM module (Section~\ref{subsec:npm}), and a weight-shifting strategy (Section~\ref{subsec:weight_shift}) that seamlessly combines the two modules.
-The overview of our DML scheme is depicted in Figure~\ref{fig:dml}. \bohan{you mean AGM is parametric and NPM is non-parametric?}
+The overview of our DML scheme is depicted in Figure~\ref{fig:dml}.